supriya-project/supriya/README.md

     ...     source=sin_osc,
     ...     )
     >>> synthdef.add_ugen(out)

+Send the synthesizer definition to the server:

     >>> synthdef.allocate()

+Synchronize with the server:

     >>> server.sync()
     <Server: udp://127.0.0.1:57751, 8i8o>

+Create a synthesizer with the previously defined synthesizer definition, and allocate it on the server as a child of the previously created group:

     >>> synth = servertools.Synth(synthdef).allocate(
     ...     target_node=group_a,
     ...     )

+Query the server's node tree:

     >>> response = server.query_remote_nodes(include_controls=True)
     >>> print(response)